 - Strong channel profitability and mix.
 We intend to expand our DTC channel in high-value markets that can support the profitable rollout of e-commerce and select retail stores.
-We believe this will allow us to maintain our high levels of gross margin in our e-commerce-led DTC channel. - Conversion of distributor markets.
-As we grow, we expect to transition some of our distributor markets to a direct retail distribution system, which will allow us to more efficiently and profoundly influence the customer experience. - Operating leverage.
+We believe this will allow us to maintain our high levels of gross profit margin in our e-commerce-led DTC channel. - Operating leverage.
 We have invested ahead of our growth in all areas of the business and have built highly scalable business processes, including design and manufacturing, multi-channel distribution and corporate infrastructure.
 As we continue our growth trajectory, On expects to realize economies of scale.
 At the same time, On will continue to invest into all areas of the business as part of our geographical and product expansion.